Phakeme/takealot-clone-store-front/README.md

 2. Fork the [Codealot](https://github.com/Phakeme/codealot) repositorsy using the Fork button on GitHub.

-3. Clone the forked repositories to your computer using the following commands (replace [your account] with the account you forked the repositories to): git clone https://github.com/[your_account]/codealot.git
+3. Clone the forked repository to your computer using the following commands (replace [your account] with the account you forked the repositories to): git clone https://github.com/[your_account]/codealot.git

 To run Codealot locally, you'll first need to install its dependencies and build the app locally.